a16z-infra/JungleGym/README.md

 ## 🧠 Project Overview:

 JungleGym is an open-source playground for testing and developing autonomous web agents.
-Here, you can download demonstration data, test your agents with ground-truth trajectories (using the JungleGym APIs), and test your web agents.
+Here, you can download demonstration data and test your agents with ground-truth trajectories (using the JungleGym APIs).
 These Datasets are all available in the JungleGym API and in the [JungleGym](https://junglegym.ai) playground, including 6 fully functional emulated websites (from WebArena) to test your Agents.

 ### ✅ JungleGym Main Features: